rebelsky/csc207c/_eboards/eboard04.md

 One of you will do this.
 The other of you will have to do so on your own.
 For today (and today only), it's okay to spread out to more computers or to use your laptop.

+### Questions

+Do we do the same setup on our own computers?

+> No. You'll need to configure VSCode slightly differently.
+In particular, the location of Java may be different.

+> You may also need to copy your ssh key from MathLAN.